Animal Law

 Others

-Candidature in Bachelor of Laws (4 Years) or Bachelor of Legal Studies.
+Candidature in Bachelor of Laws (3 Years).

 To enrol in this subject you will need to pass the Prerequisite/s.
 Please note as UNE results are released after the close of enrolment date, your enrolment into this subject will be withdrawn if you do not pass the prerequisite subject/s.